SPUNIKNSS15/SPUNIKNSS15/Plan/plan.md

 ####Fabian Späh - <fabian.spaeh@uni.kn>
-*Analyst* - Fabian is very good at writing code in almost every facet of computer sciences' broad range.
+*Analyst* - Fabian is very good at writing code in almost every facet of computer science.
 He has done almost everything from web-projects to compiler construction and therefore qualifies best as our analyst.

 ####Valentin Hellbach - <valentin.hellbach@uni.kn>
-*OS expert / Software Support* - Valentin has worked a lot at the U'Kon "Rechenzentrum", the universitys IT centre.
-He is the most experienced in our team regarding MS-Windows operating systems and end-user software, therefore he will provide the whole team with software support besides contributing his code.
+*OS expert / Software Support* - Valentin has worked a lot at the U'Kon "Rechenzentrum", the universities IT center.
+He is the most experienced member of our team regarding MS-Windows operating systems and end-user software, therefore he will provide the whole team with software support besides contributing his code.

 ####Moritz Renftle - <moritz.renftle@uni.kn>
-*Architect* - Moritz has a large open source project written in python hosted at SourceForge, he thereby knows how to well-design object oriented software systems.
-Architectural work such as the interoperation between modules, cohesion and the balance between features and purposefulness are his profession.
+*Architect* - Moritz has written and maintained a large open source project written in python for several years.
+As a result, he has lots of experience concerning the design and implementation of object oriented software systems.
+Architectural design, such as module interoperation, cohesion or the balance between features and purposefulness is his profession.

 ####Oliver Wiedemann - <oliver.wiedemann@uni.kn>
 *Hosting expert / release manager* - Besides software construction, Oliver will